-Your cookies might be a bit more delicate than usual without the egg but they will bake the same and taste the same as always.
+Your cookies will be a bit more delicate than usual without the egg, which acts as an emulsifier for your cookie dough, binding ingredients together but they will bake the same and taste delicious anyway.

 Apple sauce or chick pea liquid are common egg substitutes but they aren’t ingredients I keep on hand and I didn’t feel like traipsing out to the store.

-So, I did add a bit more butter, thinking of shortbread, which doesn’t have eggs, just butter, sugar and flour and whatever flavorings.
+So, I did add a bit more butter, thinking of shortbread, which doesn’t have eggs, just butter, sugar and flour and extract.

-Here’s a comment from a happy reader who tried this recipe when he ran out of eggs.
+Here’s a comment from a happy reader who tried my recipe when he ran out of eggs.

 Shortbread cookies are another cookie to bake when you’re out of eggs or have an egg allergy.

-If you aren’t feeling confident in my add extra butter technique, mix 1.5 tablespoons of vegetable oil with 1.5 tablespoons of water and 1 teaspoon of baking powder as a substitute for an egg.
+Mix 1.5 Tablespoons of vegetable oil with 1.5 tablespoons of water and 1 teaspoon of baking powder.
+Stir well.
+That will equal one large egg.